-Practicing as a registered professional nurse without a license is prohibited and is in violation of the Georgia Registered Professional Nurse Practice Act: Article 1, Code Section 43-26-10.
-As a student nurse you cannot be employed as a professional registered nurse.
-You shall not use any words, abbreviations, figures, letters, title, sign, card, or device implying that you are a registered professional nurse.
-Doing so can result in expulsion from the program and or criminal charges as indicated in the Georgia Registered Professional Nurse Practice Act.
+Practicing as a licensed practical nurse without a license is prohibited and violates the Georgia Practical Nurse Practice Act: Article 1, Code Section 43-26-10.
+As a student nurse, you cannot be employed as a Licensed Practical nurse.
+You shall not use any words, abbreviations, figures, letters, title, sign, card, or device, implying that you are a licensed practical nurse.
+Doing so can result in expulsion from the program and or criminal charges, as indicated in the Practical Nurse Practice Act.